top of page

 Ready to find your people?

-Recruitment form is open to all admitted freshman and current University of Texas students.
+The IFC Recruitment Interest Form is open to all admitted freshman and current UT Austin students.

 Contact Us For